 Any complaint to the Information Commissioner is without prejudice to your right to seek redress through the courts.

-A number of impact assessments have been completed, either in full or as interim documents.
+A number of impact assessments have been completed.
 You can download these if you need to know any more about how Check In Scotland use your data or your rights:

 There is a problem